 [Nevertheless, there are a number of additional individual comments from Council members related to the feasibility and prioritization that you will find included in Annex A for your consideration.
 They are being provided to supplement the specific recommendations from the Working Party and are intended to reflect individual Councilor’s comments from their perspectives as elected [or Nominating Committee-appointed] representatives on the GNSO Council.
 These comments are not intended to supersede the Working Party’s recommendations except that in those cases where, in the OEC’s view, a Councilor’s comment might result in the possibility of a different prioritization level being allocated to a recommendation, the Council invites the OEC to seek further clarification from and dialogue with the GNSO Council and the Working Party.]

+It is our understanding that the next step will be the consideration by the OEC and subsequently the ICANN Board of the GNSO Review recommendations in conjunction with the Feasibility and Prioritization analysis that has been hereby provided.
+As a result of these considerations, the GNSO Council expects to receive further input in relation to the expected next steps such as the development of an implementation plan.
+Of course, should there be any questions or any disagreement from the part of the OEC and/or the ICANN Board with regards to the Feasibility and Prioritization analysis, we hope the OEC / Board will engage in constructive dialogue with the GNSO Council as it has done to date which has been very helpful and much appreciated.

 Should you have any questions or would like to discuss our input further, please do not hesitate to contact me.

 James Bladel